KhronosGroup/SPIRV-LLVM-Translator/docs/LLVMIntrinsicFunctionLowering.md

         }
         )"};

-   The supported lowerings are recorded in a table in SPIRVLowerLLVMIntrinsic.cpp:
+   The supported lowerings are recorded in a table in SPIRVLowerLLVMIntrinsic:

           //  LLVM Intrinsic Name             Required Extension                                   Forbidden Extension                    Module with
           //                                                                                                                              emulation function